ucbrise/mage-scripts/README.md

 $ ./magebench.py fetch-logs logs-wan-conn
 $ ./magebench.py deallocate
 ```
 After running the `fetch-logs` command, you should see a local directory `logs-wan-conn` containing the log files for these experiments.
-In the `graphs.ipynb` IPython notebook, go to the **WAN Experiments: Number of Connectoins** section.
+In the `graphs.ipynb` IPython notebook, go to the **WAN Experiments: Number of Connections** section.
 Make sure that the first cell assigns `wan_conn_directory` correctly (this should be `logs-wan-conn`, where the above `fetch-logs` command placed the log files).
 Then, run the cells in this section.
 The resulting graph should be similar to Figure 10 in the paper.

 For this graph, you may see some variation compared to the ones in the OSDI paper because it depends on wide-area network conditions, which fluctuate over time.